mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-What that's doing is it won't try to create the user, it won't look at that until the group is there.
-Now the reason we didn't have to do that is because Puppet will autorequire certain things; that's in the documentation but, you know, you could be explicit about it; there's no harm in it.
+This explictly states that the user `mcp` will not be checked until the *group* `mcp` has been enforced.
+The reason we didn't do that earlier is because Puppet will *autorequire* a lot of obvious things (you can check this in the documentation) but it never hurts to be explicit with dependencies.

-If you try to do something a bit funky where you say the user depends on the group and the group depends on the user:
+If you accidentally set up resources that depend on each other like so:

 {% highlight ruby %}
 user { 'mcp':